Yamato-Security/hayabusa/doc/ElasticStackImport/ElasticStackImport-English.md

 You can get an overview of when the events happened and frequency of events by looking at the histogram at top.

-On the left side sidebar, you can select with fields you want to display in columns:
+In the left-side sidebar, you can add fields you want to display in the columns by clicking the plus sign after hovering over a field:

 ![Adding Columns](12-AddingColumns.png)